(Photo source: Reptilianul / Hasnas from Radu Miclescu's Archive)

 There is news, however, but I am not sure how believable it is.
 A very surprising comment on Reptilianul's blog appeared on February 23rd, 2012 from a Herr 'Herbert'.
 A German citizen, he stated that he himself bought the house in January of this year, and was waiting for the spring to assess the damage and decide whether or not it can be renovated.
 He says, "Intentia mea este sa o pastrez si s-o renovez!"
 Looking at the photos of the terrible destruction on Reptilianu's blog, along with those of Victor Radulescu, I pray there is something left to salvage so that renovation may indeed begin if Herr Herbert is indeed the new owner.
 However, the fact that the supposed 'sale' of this house just two months ago did not make the news and absolutely NOBODY was aware of it makes me doubt that it ever happened.
 Which thus leaves me wondering why Herr Herbert would have wasted time leaving comments and lying.
 Curious.

 (Photo: Casa Miclescu 2012.
 Source: Radulescu Victor Photography with thanks)

-Neither Florina nor I can find anything whatsoever on-line about the new owner of Casa Miclescu, nor indeed anything about the house having been sold.
-But spring has already arrived in Bucharest.
+Spring has arrived in Bucharest.
 May Easter, only a few weeks away, bring not only the light of the resurrection to every Romanian heart - but also to the very soul of Casa Miclescu and the spirits of all those who lived within its walls.

 My thanks to Florina for her passionate research and to Reptilianul, Dorothee Hasnas and Radu Miclescu, Case care plang and Victor Radulescu for their photographs.
 Great thanks also to Professor Radu Florescu for all his time and energy spent on the telephone with me, sharing his memories.